mapbender/mapbender-documentation/en/quickstart.rst

 There are three different options to create an application:

 An application can be created out of an already existing one.
 This can be done via a click on the |mapbender-button-copy| button in the application overview.
 The application will receive the same title and URL title with the appendix *"imp"*.
 All previously defined elements and configurations will be transferred as well.
 Another possibility is the import of an application.
-Further information can be found on the following page `YAML Configuration <./customization/yaml.html>`_.
+Further information can be found under :ref:`yaml`.

 Furthermore, new applications can be created from scratch.
 The required steps are explained in the following: